jedld/smt285_data_scripts/README.md

 - Apps are only moved during reboots.
 If you install a new app, simply reboot your device and it should be moved to the ext4 partition automatically.
-- Uninstalled apps are also only cleaned up after a reboot, unfortunately
+- Uninstalled apps are also only cleaned up after a reboot, unfortunately.
+- Some apps can crash if you suddenly remove the SD card.
+You should treat your SD card like an internal drive from now on.
 - Not all apps are moved (system apps, samsung apps) are ignored.
 This is so that you have a somewhat working system if your sdcard is removed or fails for some reason.
-You can change this in the script (up to you)
+You can, however, change this behavior in the script (up to you)